 Because clinical trials are conducted under widely varying conditions, adverse reaction rates observed in the clinical trials of a drug cannot be directly compared to rates in the clinical trials of another drug and may not reflect the rates observed in practice.

-The prescriber should be aware that the adverse reaction incidence figures in the following table, obtained when KEPPRA XR (levetiracetam extended-release tablets) was added to concurrent AED therapy, cannot be used to predict the frequency of adverse experiences in the course of usual medical practice where patient characteristics and other factors may differ from those prevailing during clinical studies.
+The prescriber should be aware that the adverse reaction incidence figures in the following table, obtained when KEPPRA XR was added to concurrent AED therapy, cannot be used to predict the frequency of adverse reactions in the course of usual medical practice where patient characteristics and other factors may differ from those prevailing during clinical trials.
 Similarly, the cited frequencies cannot be directly compared with figures obtained from other clinical investigations involving different treatments, uses, or investigators.
 An inspection of these frequencies, however, does provide the prescriber with one basis to estimate the relative contribution of drug and non-drug factors to the adverse reaction incidences in the population studied.

-In the well-controlled clinical study using KEPPRA XR (levetiracetam extended-release tablets) in patients with partial onset seizures, the most frequently reported adverse reactions in patients receiving KEPPRA XR (levetiracetam extended-release tablets) in combination with other AEDs, not seen at an equivalent frequency among placebo-treated patients, were irritability and somnolence.
+In the controlled clinical study using KEPPRA XR in patients with partial onset seizures (Study 1), the most frequently reported adverse reactions in patients receiving KEPPRA XR in combination with other AEDs, for events with rates greater than placebo, were irritability and somnolence.

-Table 2 lists treatment-emergent adverse reactions that occurred in at least 5% of epilepsy patients treated with KEPPRA XR (levetiracetam extended-release tablets) participating in the placebo-controlled study and were numerically more common than in patients treated with placebo.
-In this study, either KEPPRA XR (levetiracetam extended-release tablets) or placebo was added to concurrent AED therapy.
+Table 3 lists adverse reactions that occurred in at least 5% of epilepsy patients treated with KEPPRA XR participating in the placebo-controlled study (Study 1) and were numerically more common than in patients treated with placebo.
+In this study, either KEPPRA XR or placebo was added to concurrent AED therapy.
 Adverse reactions were usually mild to moderate in intensity.

-In The Placebo-Controlled, Add-On Study By Body System (Adverse Reactions Occurred
+Adverse Reactions In The Placebo-Controlled, Add-On Study By Body System

 |Infections and Infestations|